VerifiedJoseph/URLTeamStatsTracker/README.md

 URLTeamStatsTracker is a PHP command line script for tracking hourly, daily and monthly user stats for ArchiveTeam's [URLTeam project](https://tracker.archiveteam.org:1338/).

 ## Scripts
-* `track.php` - Track stats for one or move users.
+* `track.php` - Track stats for one or more users.
-* `view.php` - View tracked stats for one or move users.
+* `view.php` - View tracked stats for one or more users.

 ### Parameters
 Use `--user` to track a single user or `--users` track multiple users (separate each username with a comma).